SCCapstone/RubbleRaiders/index.md

 Please install all provided features provided by the program.

+**MADE FOR WINDOWS!!** You may try to run it on another system, but we do not guarantee that the program will function as intended.

 ## About the Team
 * Aidan Emmons - akemmons@email.sc.edu
 * Brent Able - bpable@email.sc.edu